 Ok, so how can you make trading safer?

 Just like driving a car, to keep things safe, there need to be some skills learned, rules followed, and a bit of common sense!

 Most traffic accidents are caused by either speeding, drunk driving, or running a red light.

 Speeding, in the trading space, could be considered similar to chasing a higher return.
 Common sense would tell us that looking to make 30-40% on a trade would be a sizeable return and, on the back of that, come with a decent chunk of risk.
 However, when it comes to the possibility of making money, people are more influenced by the potential return than the potential risk.

-Put this another way, many less experienced traders will chase that higher return, fuelled by optimism and greed, only to be on the receiving end of the market, blown up account and of the belief that options don’t work!!
+Put this another way, many less experienced traders will chase that higher return, fuelled by optimism and greed, only to be on the receiving end of the market, blown up an account, and of the belief that options don’t work!!

 Yet with some practical skills and, let’s face it, common sense, building a strategy that generates smoother, less risky, more consistent results will help you get the job done – whether that is in your 401k or your kids’ college fund.

 DUI in the stockmarket!

 Getting pulled over and arrested is not something that sounds like a pleasant experience.
 The fix is dead simple – don’t drink and drive!
 In the stock market, things are much the same.
 If you want to have a pleasant outcome and make money, the fix is also just as simple.